ryannarnoldd/Employee-Tracker/README.md

 ## Tests

 Here are some screenshots of the application in action from the command line.
+All examples are from the video walkthrough.

 ## Questions

 You can also find me on GitHub at [ryannarnoldd](https://www.github.com/ryannarnoldd).

 If you have any questions, please contact me at [ryannarnoldd@gmail.com](mailto:ryannarnoldd@gmail.com).